 This post may contain affiliate links.
 See my disclosure policy.

 This Beer Cheese Dip is an easy 15-minute appetizer that is perfect for game day and entertaining!
-Flavored with stout beer (or your favorite type) and filled with plenty of freshly shredded cheddar cheese, this smooth and creamy pub-style dip is extra delicious with soft pretzel bites, pita bread, or fresh bread.
+Made with robust stout beer (or your favorite type) and plenty of freshly shredded cheddar cheese, the result is a smooth, creamy, and absolutely delicious pub-style cheese dip!

 Table of Contents